-In simple terms, scaling is where you have two or more media servers that are used to make your streams available to a larger audience.
-Servers arranged in this way are usually referred to as a "server pool" or "server cluster."
-Depending on hardware and infrastructure, servers can be added to or removed from the cluster manually based on estimated peak loads or automatically based on real-time metrics.
-Different methods can be used to scale, depending on stream type and target audience and it's possible to use a combination of methods to suit your needs.
+Scaling involves using two or more Wowza Streaming Engine servers to make your streams available to larger audiences.
+Multiple servers arranged this way are called a "server pool" or "server cluster."
+Depending on hardware and infrastructure, servers can be added to or removed from the cluster manually based on estimated peak loads, or automatically based on real-time metrics.
+You can use different methods to scale depending on stream type and target audience, and you can use a combination of methods to suit your needs.
 Some form of load balancing is also generally required to route player connections to the correct servers in order to balance the cluster.

-There isn't an easy answer as to when to scale a video system.
-When designing or specifying a new video system, it's best to do so with scaling in mind.
-To help determine when and how best to scale, consider the following areas:
+There's no one answer for when to scale your Wowza Streaming Engine deployment.
+When designing a streaming workflow, do try to keep scaling in mind from the start.
+To help determine when and how best to scale, consider the following:

 - The number of video streams that would be available concurrently and their bitrates.